-5.4 Requirements for data acquisition / amplification
+5.7.1 Requirements for data acquisition / amplification

+SR05-A1 is a passive sensor that does not need any power.
+In order to operate, a pyranometer should be connected to a measurement system, typically a so-called datalogger.
 The selection and programming of dataloggers is the responsibility of the user.
-Please contact the supplier of the data acquisition and amplification equipment to see if directions for use with the SR03 are available.
+Please contact the supplier of the data acquisition and amplification equipment to see if directions for use with the SR05-A1 are available.
 In case programming for similar instruments is available, this can typically also be used.
-SR03 can usually be treated in the same way as other thermopile pyranometers.
+SR05-A1 can usually be treated in the same way as other thermopile pyranometers.
 Pyranometers usually have the same programming as heat flux sensors.